Read recent news announcements and events below:

 Awards of Excellence

-During the 40th Annual Technical Training Conference, the Alabama Rural Water Association and the Department of Labor held a signing ceremony, formally adopting the Standards of Apprenticeship for the job of Wastewater System Operator with the Alabama Rural Water Association.
-The ARWA is immediately taking applications to sponsor apprentices in the State of Alabama who wish to become Wastewater Operators.
+At the 2018 Annual Technical Training Conference, the ARWA and the DOL adopted the Standards of Apprenticeship for the job of Wastewater System Operator with the ARWA.
+We are taking applications to sponsor apprentices who wish to become Wastewater Operators.
 Read more about the new apprenticeship program .

 Roby Visits Alabama